samsymons/samsymons.com/source/articles/2016-08-16-notes-for-coursera-machine-learning-week-1.html.markdown

 So we have our two theta values to start with.
 What we do is we want to look at where we are with these theta values (that is, what our cost function outputs with these theta values) and see if we can make a step somewhere to *reduce* the output of the cost function.
 If there is a direction we can go to reduce the output, we take that step, and try again.
 Keep going until you can’t do any better!

-Here’s gradient descent, as written by people smarter than I am:
+Here’s gradient descent in its full glory:

 $$
 \theta\_j := \theta\_j - \alpha \frac{\partial}{\partial \theta\_j} J(\theta\_0, \theta\_1)